Samson Ebukam: 2020

 In 2020, Ebukam played in 16 games, starting 14.
 He tallied 31 tackles, four and a half sacks, one forced fumble, and one pass defensed.
-Two of those sacks came in the second half of a Week 17 game against the Cardinals which was critical for both teams, as the winner would clinch a playoff spot.
+Two of those sacks came in the second half of a Week 17 game against the Arizona Cardinals which was critical for both teams, as the winner would clinch a playoff spot.
 Ebukam's first sack came late in the third quarter and resulted in a loss of one yard.
 His second sack occurred with just under ten minutes left in the fourth quarter on a second and goal play when he tackled quarterback Kyler Murray eight yards behind the line of scrimmage, helping to force an Arizona field goal attempt.
 The kick was blocked, keeping the score at 18–7 Rams, which ended up as the final result.

 In the Rams wild-card round game against the Seattle Seahawks, with just over seven minutes left in the fourth quarter and Los Angeles leading by ten points, the Rams punted the ball away on a fourth down.
 However, Ebukam forced returner D. J. Reed to fumble the football, allowing the Rams to keep possession.
 The Los Angeles offense then scored a touchdown to take a 30–13 lead that proved insurmountable.
 The Rams went on to lose their next game against the Green Bay Packers, ending their season.